-The RSU Plan provides that performance is measured over a three year period, with the entire award vesting at the end of the performance period (known as "cliff-vesting") to generate sufficient long-term incentive.

-In order for RSUs to vest, the Participant must satisfy performance criteria set each year by the Compensation Committee.
-For 2017, the performance criteria were as follows:
+At the same time, RSUs were granted with performance measured over a three year period, with the entire award vesting at the end of the performance period (known as "cliff-vesting") to generate sufficient long-term incentive.
+In order for RSUs to vest, the RSU holder must satisfy performance criteria set for each award by the Compensation Committee.
+For 2018, the performance criteria were as follows:

-- Half of the RSU award is subject to the Corporation achieving cash flow neutrality in three years from January 1, 2017. - Half of the RSU award is subject to Total Shareholder Return ("TSR") performance relative to the S&P/Global Gold Index as recommended by Lane Caputo.
+- 75% of the RSU award is subject to the Corporation's Total Shareholder Return ("TSR") performance relative to the S&P/Global Gold Index: - 25% of the RSU award is subject to the Corporation achieving at least \$1 million of cash flow from recurring operations.

-The following relative TSR performance versus payout multiple will apply to the 50% of RSU award that is subject to TSR:
+The following payout multiple will apply to the 75% of RSU award subject to relative TSR:

-- Below-median Performance (0 49th percentile): 0% of RSUs vest - 3rd Quartile Performance (50th percentile 74th percentile): 100% of RSUs vest - Upper Quartile Performance (75th percentile 100th percentile): 200% of RSUs vest
+- Below-median Performance (0 49th percentile): 0% of RSUs vest; - 3rd Quartile Performance (50th percentile 74th percentile): 100% of RSUs vest; - Upper Quartile Performance (75th percentile 100th percentile): 200% of RSUs vest.